themattchan/dotfiles/nix/README.md

 ## how to use nix

-`nix` is a confusing and obtuse piece of shit but it does a passable job of abstraction away the greater pain of configuring fiddly linux bullshit.
+`nix` is a confusing and obtuse piece of shit but it does a passable job of abstracting away the greater pain of configuring fiddly linux bullshit.

 install it all